Angel of Death (Thin Lizzy song): Background

 Despite the lyrical content, in real life Lynott's father Cecil Parris was still alive at the time the song was recorded and would go on to outlive his son by 26 years before dying in 2012.

 Reaction

 The track stood out on the Renegade album as a hard rocker in contrast to the other softer, more diverse tracks.
 However, it was not universally popular, even in the band.
 Scott Gorham has said: "I hated that song Angel of Death, even the title.
 C'mon, are we getting corny again?
 F••king hell."
 However, later guitarist John Sykes cited it as a reason he joined the band: "Did you hear the Renegade album?
 The band seemed to be losing the track of the rock feel of everything.
 Apart from the first track.
 Angel of Death was the best track."

 Covers

-It has been covered by death metal group Vader and power metal group Gamma Ray.
+It has been covered by Iron Maiden - recorded during the A Matter of Life and Death album sessions but never released, death metal group Vader and power metal group Gamma Ray.